maarten-pennings/Lego-Mindstorms/README.md

 ### Sinus (half period)

 For fancy "rocking" motor movement, a sinus is useful.
 Unlike EV3, NXT-G doesn't provide that function.
-The indian mathematician Bhaskara I devised a relatively simple [formula](https://en.wikipedia.org/wiki/Bhaskara_I%27s_sine_approximation_formula) to approximate the first half period of the sinus function.
+The indian mathematician Bhaskara 1 devised a relatively simple [formula](https://en.wikipedia.org/wiki/Bhaskara_I%27s_sine_approximation_formula) to approximate the first half period of the sinus function.

-This formula is accurate to about 0.2% on the range 0<=x<=180.
+This formula is accurate to about 0.2% in the range 0<=x<=180.

 |   x  | sin1h(x) |  sin(x) |  error |
 |-----:|---------:|--------:|-------:|